Warfel Construction Announces Promotions

 Supporting Child & Adolescent Behavioral Health at Warfel

-Understanding and Supporting Child & Adolescent Behavioral Health at Warfel
+Understanding and Supporting Child and Adolescent Behavioral Health at Warfel

-At Warfel Construction, we believe maintaining a keen understanding of behavioral health is central to our mission of delivering unparalleled service to our current and potential “Clients for Life”.
-In a world where the need for behavioral health facilities is accelerating, we are driven by our dedication to supporting our community and establishing spaces that offer vital care to those battling the stigma of behavioral health.
+At Warfel Construction, we believe that a deep understanding of behavioral health is essential to our mission of providing exceptional service to our “Clients for Life.”
+As the need for behavioral health facilities continues to grow, we are committed to supporting our community and creating spaces that provide vital care to those facing the stigma surrounding mental health.

-Our Director of Healthcare Construction, Robert Allen, PE, CHC, is a key contributor to this mission.
-He recently shared his thoughts on an impactful article published in the November/December 2023 edition of the Journal of Healthcare Management by the American College of Healthcare Executives (ACHE).
+Robert Allen, PE, CHC, our Director of Healthcare Construction, plays a key role in this mission.
+He recently shared his thoughts on a powerful article from the November/December 2023 edition of the Journal of Healthcare Management by the American College of Healthcare Executives (ACHE).

-In the ACHE’s latest edition of their Journal of Healthcare Management (Volume 68, No. 6), an article titled “Banishing the Lifelong Harm of Childhood Trauma: A Treatable, Preventable Crisis” (pages 384-389), caught his attention.
-Allen, a father himself, resonated with the emphasis on children – our world’s most precious resource and treasure.
+In the latest edition of ACHE’s Journal of Healthcare Management (Volume 68, No. 6), an article titled “Banishing the Lifelong Harm of Childhood Trauma: A Treatable, Preventable Crisis” (pages 384-389) caught Allen’s attention.
+As a father, he resonated with the article’s focus on children, who are our most precious resource.

-Nevertheless, the article brings hope, asserting that, “those damaging impressions do not have to be permanent.”
-The piece highlights the positive outcomes of well-designed school and family programs and shares insights into how our health systems can alleviate the child behavioral health crisis.
+However, the article offers hope, asserting that “those damaging impressions do not have to be permanent.”
+It highlights the positive impact of well-designed school and family programs and discusses how health systems can help alleviate the child behavioral health crisis.

-The behavioral health crisis in the U.S., as the article explains and as observed in our everyday lives, is a pressing issue.
-It has even been declared an epidemic by various authorities including the US Surgeon General.
-Millions are in dire need of help, and a safe space to receive that care.
+The behavioral health crisis in the U.S. is pressing and has even been labeled an epidemic by authorities, including the U.S. Surgeon General.
+Millions of children and adolescents are in desperate need of help and a safe space for care.

 Warfel Construction’s Dedication to Behavioral Health Solutions

-Warfel is deeply committed to finding behavioral health solutions for our community.
-Over recent years, we have constructed spaces for behavioral health providers amounting to over 700 inpatient beds and encompassing over 500,000 square feet.
-These spaces have provided adults and children access to outpatient and inpatient care, assessment, counseling, treatment, and clinical therapies.
+Warfel Construction is dedicated to finding solutions for behavioral health in our community.
+In recent years, we have built over 500,000 square feet of facilities for behavioral health providers, providing more than 700 inpatient beds.
+These spaces offer both outpatient and inpatient care, including assessment, counseling, treatment, and clinical therapies.

-One of our ongoing projects, the Southwood Psychiatric Hospital in Pittsburgh, is a testament to our commitment.
-The existing facility, housing 74 pediatric behavioral health beds, unfortunately, had to turn away 2,000 children last year due to a lack of patient rooms.
-In response to this heartbreaking situation, we are constructing a new three-story hospital on their campus, scheduled for completion by July 2024.
-The finished hospital will house 182 beds for children and adolescents requiring inpatient psychiatric care, thus directly addressing the urgent need for pediatric behavioral health care.
+One of our ongoing projects, the Southwood Psychiatric Hospital in Pittsburgh, exemplifies this commitment.
+The existing facility, which currently has 74 pediatric behavioral health beds, had to turn away 2,000 children last year due to insufficient patient rooms.
+In response, we are constructing a new three-story hospital on their campus, set for completion by July 2024.
+This new facility will provide 182 beds for children and adolescents needing inpatient psychiatric care, directly addressing the urgent demand for pediatric behavioral health services.

-At Warfel Construction, we believe in constructing more than just buildings.
-We’re passionately building a better, healthier future for our community and are proud to support child & adolescent behavioral health.
+At Warfel Construction, we believe in building more than just structures.
+We are dedicated to creating a healthier future for our community and are proud to support child and adolescent behavioral health.

 About Warfel Construction